dhhjx880713/mosi_utils_anim/python_src/README.txt

 There are two interfaces to run the algorithm without the BestFitPipeline: mg_command_line_interface.py - A simple command line interface without arguments.
-It automatically loads the latest input file in the input directory specified in config\service.json.
+It automatically loads the latest input file in the input directory specified in config\service.config.

 mg_rest_interface.py - Starts a web server that provides the following REST interface localhost:port/run_morphablegraphs.
 It can be called using a HTTP POST message with a string containing the input file as message body.